CCG-CAS/CCG-CAS.github.io/protocols/SPRI extraction.md

     width="48"
     align='left'>
 All guanidine hydrochloride/EtOH waste must be disposed of in its designated waste bottle.
 This includes all Buffer AL, EtOH, Buffer AW1, and Buffer AW2 waste.

-{: .greentip}
-When extracting many samples at once, you can use the same tip to add the wash buffers.
-Be very careful when doing this to not let the tip come into contact with any of the tubes.
-Also, be very careful to eject the buffer slowly against the back wall of the spin column to reduce splashing, and change your tip when changing buffers.